Albert Millet: Release and attempted murder

-On December 20, 2001, Millet was paroled from prison and immediately moved into Gisèle's apartment.
+On 20 December 2001, Millet was paroled from prison and immediately moved into Gisèle's apartment.
 According to her, he gave her numerous gifts, lots of money and frequently demanded sex, which she appreciated at first, although she was the only one who did the chores.
-In January 2002, Millet's probation officer became concerned at the rate of which his savings were disappearing and feared that Millet was being swindled.
+In January 2002, Millet's probation officer became concerned at the rate at which his savings were disappearing and feared that Millet was being swindled.
 When asked, Millet replied that he was perfectly aware and was doing this by his own volition.
 He then contacted Thierry Perrimond, the son of his first lawyer, and entrusted his personal fortune to him, which Perrimond placed in a safe at a bank in Toulon.
 They did not remain there for long, as Perrimond soon returned them.

 In February 2002, Millet grew possessive and constantly watched over Gisèle, with her eventually deciding to end their relationship.
 In an attempt to convince her to stay, he said to her that he had hidden a treasure in the maquis near Hyères consisting of twelve gold bars, which he said he was willing to give away in exchange for her staying with him.
 Intrigued by his offer, Gisèle said that she first needed to see it for herself.
-On February 12, the pair travelled by train to Hyères, with Millet buying an ice axe along the way.
-They then travelled by cab to a deserted area and Millet scraping the ground with the axe.
+On 12 February, the pair travelled by train to Hyères, with Millet buying an ice axe along the way.
+They then travelled by cab to a deserted area and Millet scraped the ground with the axe.
 While he was doing that, Gisèle realized that he could easily kill her and quickly fled towards the road and hitched a ride.
 The driver took both of them to the train station, from where they travelled to Nice, where Gisèle ultimately abandoned him.

 On the following day, Millet contacted Gisèle again, offering her 10,000 francs if they got together again.
 She accepted, but told him to leave only four days later, which Millet refused to do.
-On February 18, while Gisèle was still in bed, Millet attempted to stab her with a kitchen knife, managing to cut her under the chin.
+On 18 February 1while Gisèle was still in bed, Millet attempted to stab her with a kitchen knife, managing to cut her under the chin.
 After a brief fight, Millet backed off and left after Gisèle told him to get out, whereupon she called an ambulance and was driven to the Saint-Roch Hospital.
 An examination proved the injury to be minor.
 Shortly afterwards, Millet went to the hospital to learn of Gisèle's condition, before turning himself in at the probation officer's office, claiming that the attack was not pre-planned.
 Regardless of his intentions, Millet was charged with attempted murder.
 His trial took place the following year, and Millet was convicted and sentenced to 7 years imprisonment.
 He unsuccessfully attempted to appeal the decision, and when the original conviction was upheld, he spent the following 5 1/2 years behind bars before he was paroled in August 2007.